 Removal procedure

-Attention!
-To prevent personal injury, do not remove the expansion tank cap on a hot engine and radiator as the heat pressurizes the system.
-Hot liquid and steam can escape under high pressure.
+Caution!
+To prevent injury, do not remove the expansion tank cap when the engine and radiator are hot, as heat maintains pressure in the system.
+Hot fluid and steam may escape under high pressure.

-1. Drain the coolant from the engine cooling system to a level below the thermostat housing. follow the paragraph «Draining and recharging the cooling system» in this section.
+1. Drain the coolant from the engine cooling system to a level below the thermostat housing.
+Follow step "Draining and filling the cooling system" in this section.

 3. Remove the timing belt tensioner.